 The word “however” is often confused with the word “but.”
 Although they both mean the same thing, they are not the same.
 “However” is an adverb, while “but” is an auxiliary conjunction.
 Both words are used to connect two ideas.
 Therefore, when you use them together, “however” should be used before the adverb, and ‘but’ should come after the auxiliary verb.

-However is often used by writers to add contrast.
+However, is often used by writers to add contrast.
 However, it’s important to check whether you’re using it correctly.
-It’s best to avoid using it in the beginning of a sentence unless you really want to emphasize the point.
+It’s best to avoid using it at the beginning of a sentence unless you really want to emphasize the point.
 In addition, when using however as a comma, you should surround it with a comma to make it stand out and create emphasis.

-However is a versatile word.
-While it can mean ‘nevertheless’, it’s also used to mean ‘but’ and ‘yet’.
+However, is a versatile word.
+While it can mean ‘nevertheless’, it’s also used to mean ‘but’ an ‘yet’.
 Some writers do not use it, though, because they don’t want to offend readers.
 However, this does not have to stop you from using it if you know how to use it properly.